-The project team will begin its work in India, and expand to developing countries globally, prioritizing based on end-user requirements.
+The project team began its work in India, and expanded to developing countries globally, prioritizing based on end-user requirements.
+A city of focus, Vadodara, grew in massive numbers with COVID cases and was researched virtually.
 As with buildings, identifying lifeline networks is a data-fusion process requiring collection of existing datasets and use of segmentation and edge-detection algorithms.
 Data will be delivered openly and globally to developing countries and all those interested in risk, as well as integrated into commercial products for global risk identification and management.

 During the early part of the project, the team received a supplemental grant from GEO-GEE Programme, a collaboration between the Group on Earth Observations (GEO) and Google Earth Engine (GEE), to access the Google Earth Engine platform.
 This forum creates greater access to the data necessary for risk identification.